7 min read

 South Africa offers comprehensive and extensive public healthcare.
 South Africa’s public healthcare system is used by 84% of South Africans with over 400 public hospitals across the country.

 The South African public healthcare system is available to everyone — all citizens, immigrants, refugees and asylum seekers.
-It works by subsidising up to 40% of the medical costs.
-But while South Africa does not currently offer free healthcare, this may become a reality in South Africa by 2023 with the implementation of the National Health Insurance (NHI)
+It covers up to 40% of medical costs, with a doctor’s consultation priced around R60.

 Private Healthcare